molgenis/systemsgenetics/Genotype-Harmonizer/README.md

 Linkage disequilibrium (LD) patterns are used to determine the correct strand GC and AT SNPs and by using the [Genotype IO](https://github.com/PatrickDeelen/systemsgenetics/tree/master/Genotype-IO) package we can import and export different file format.

-Note: this manual is for version 1.3.4
+Note: this manual is for version 1.3.4 of the Genotype Harmonizer.

 Getting started
 ----------------